 For many years, people have asked themselves ‘what can science do for me’, however the dawn of citizen science has turned the tables somewhat and has opened a world of opportunity for people to question ‘what can I do for science?’.

-For biology-based projects, quite often the driving motivational force behind citizen science involvement, is a vested interest in the species being studied or the implications of the research.
+Quite often, the driving motivational force behind citizen science involvement in ecological projects, is a vested interest in the species being studied or the implications of the research.
 Biological monitoring (biomonitoring) initiatives repeatedly tick both of these boxes and many previous projects have been successful in attaining large numbers of data-collecting volunteers.
 Whether it is counting snow hares in the Peak District, ‘paparazziing’ bumble bees around local wildflower patches or kicking up a riverbed to unearth the hidden wonders of bug communities; citizens have been making science happen across the world.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has.” – Margaret Mead.